 Figure 35.
-Power Hub air intake port
+Removing the Power Hub air intake vent filter for cleaning

-Solar Venture 350W PV Array PMCS
+570W PV Array PMCS and Troubleshooting

-Table 7.
-Solar Venture 350W PV Array PMCS
+Table 11.
+PV Array PMCS

-Item # Item to be Inspected Interval Procedures Non-mission Capable 1 Visual inspection of Solar Venture 350W PV Arrays М Inspect PV panels and support frame for visible damage Clean excessive dust or dirt accumulation from the surface.
+Item # Item to be Inspected Interval Procedures Non-mission Capable 1 Visual inspection of PV Arrays M1 Inspect PV panels and support frame for visible damage Clean excessive dust or dirt from the surface.
 Inspect cables and connections.
 Ensure there is no damage and that cables are not in standing water. ~If the PV panels and/or the frame are damaged to the point of being non-functional, the PV array is NMC, replace.
 2 Inspection of PV array ground securing М Check the integrity of the ground securing mesh panels.
-Ensure that 3-6 ground securing sandbags are full and situated properly.
-Ensure that none of the sandbags is positioned in a way that places stress on any part of the PV array support frame. ~ If any aspect of the ground securing components is damaged or missing to the point that the PV array cannot be secured to the ground, the PV array is NMC.
+Ensure ground securing sandbags are full and situated properly.
+Ensure that none of the sandbags is positioned in a way that places stress on any part of the PV array. ~ If any aspect of the ground securing components is damaged or missing to the point the PV array cannot be secured to the ground, the PV array is NMC.
 Contact FSR to repair or replace the PV array.
 An unsecured PV array can become a wind-driven projectile posing risk of injury to personnel and damage to any connected equipment.
-3 PV array output Q Ensure each PV array is oriented for optimal sun exposure.
-Independently check (on the Power Hub user interface) the power output from each array.
-It may be helpful to disconnect all but one array from each of the two solar charge controllers. ~ If power output of an array is less than half the rated value, contact FSR to identify solution.
+3 PV array output Q 2 Ensure each PV array is oriented for optimal sun exposure.
+Independently check (on the Power Hub User Interface) the power output from each array. ~ If power output of an array is less than half the rated value, follow the instructions in this document to identify and solve the issue.